 - But that could mean a lower sales price

 - And you can even get up to $5,000 back to cover your closing costs

 You can also buy a home via Homie and save because the home might be priced more attractively without real estate commissions baked in.

-And your offer may be seen as more competitive by the seller if you don’t have to pay your non-existent agent a commission.
+And your offer may be seen as more competitive by the seller if you don’t have to pay your non-existent real estate agent a commission.

 As you can see from the screenshot above, you can potentially save money in the way of interest if your purchase price is lower sans the real estate agent commission.

 Homie doesn’t charge buyers a fee and they give you access to their software tools and a real estate attorney to help with paperwork.
 You can use them with an agent or without.

 If you do happen a buy a non-Homie home and the seller has agreed to pay a buyer agent commission, Homie will refund up to $5,000 of that for mortgage closing costs.

 However, you must sign a Buyer Broker Agreement (BBA) with Homie and get pre-qualified for a mortgage with Homie Loans.

 If you buy a property from a Homie seller, you won’t get the closing cost refund but you might save even more because no commissions will be inflating the sales price.